MANN0503/Coding-Practice-with-LeetCode/README.md

 # Leet-Code
-Solving problems on leet code for coding pratice.
+Solving problems on leet code for coding pratice